AniPixel: Towards Animatable Pixel-Aligned Human Avatar: Introduction

 We evaluate our Animatable Pixel-aligned human avatar dubbed AniPixel, on the Human3.6M~\cite{ionescuHuman36mLarge2013} and ZJUMoCap~\cite{pengNeuralBodyImplicit2021} datasets that provide synchronized multi-view video sequences of dynamic humans.
 Both for the novel view synthesis and novel pose animation, AniPixel exhibits state-of-the-art performance, and surprisingly outperforms human-specific methods on the animation task.

-In summary, our method reconstructs an animatable volumetric human avatar that can generalize to unseen persons from sparse multi-view images.
-The key contributions are as follows: \begin{itemize} \item we devise a bidirectional neural skinning field and a neutralized canonical space to align the target pose with the input pose, making the pixel-aligned human avatar animatable. \item We represent generalizable human body geometry by disentangling it into a neutral-sized shared body and a subject-specific residual field for better generalizability. \item We leverage an extra shading module to modulate the RGB color to better represent the local illumination variance.
-Our method can render even better results in novel view and novel pose for unseen persons than human-specific methods. \end{itemize}
+In summary, our method reconstructs a volumetric human avatar that is both animatable and generalizable.
+Novel views of unseen persons in novel poses can be directly rendered from sparse multi-view images, which is of great practical significance in real-world applications.
+The contribution of this paper is three-fold.
+1) We devise a bidirectional neural skinning field and a neutralized canonical space to align the target pose with the input pose, making the pixel-aligned human avatar animatable.
+2) We represent generalizable human body geometry by disentangling it into a neutral-sized shared body and a subject-specific residual field for better generalizability.
+3) We leverage an extra shading module to modulate the RGB color to better represent the local illumination variance.
+Our method can render even better results in novel view and novel pose for unseen persons than human-specific methods.